Chris-RG1980/rainbow-runners/README.md

 ### Relational Database

-For all other data that benefits from structured relationships and integrity, such as user data, product information, and transaction records, I have chosen to use **Heroku Postgres**.
-I have selected the free tier of Heroku Postgres for its reliability and longevity, especially given that ElephantSQL, the previous provider, is reaching the end of its life.
+For all other data that benefits from structured relationships and integrity, such as user data, product information, and transaction records, I have chosen to use **Heroku Postgresql**.
+I have selected the free tier of Heroku Postgresql for its reliability and longevity, especially given that ElephantSQL, the previous provider, is reaching the end of its life.
 Heroku Postgres offers a robust, scalable, and efficient relational database solution, ensuring data integrity and seamless operations for all aspects of the site that require relational data handling.
 ***
 ## Database Schema
 This section provides a detailed overview of the relationships and structure of the database models used within the Django application.
 Each model is critical for various features of the site, from managing user profiles and club posts to handling product sales and user interactions.
 The schemas illustrates how these models connect to each other, ensuring data integrity and facilitating efficient data retrieval.
 Below are complete entity-relationship diagrams (ERD), outlining the fields and relationships of each model involved in the application.